raj-rao-rr/Variance-Risk-Premia/README.md

 - **SigA.mat** stores the annualized GARCH(1,1) volatility forecast, including 95% bounds

 ### 3.5 	`/Output`
-All graphs and tables are stored in the `/Output` folder or within select sub-folders with figure identifiers referencing their location in the paper
+Graphs (.jpgs) and tables reflected within the paper are housed with their figure identification.
+Additional sub-folders are provided to store forecasts, regressions and autocorrelations.
 - **/garchForecasts** stores all GARCH forecasts for each swap tenor, across term structure
 - **/MacroRegressions** stores .csv files for each swaption security VRP measures, regressed against macro-economic variables
 - **/Autocorrelations** stores all autocorrelation figures associated with each swaption security VRP measures